geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-02/meeting-transcript.md

 You can have the first one.

 **Geohot** [00:00:10]
-Yeah, so Wpmed has joined us as an intern to work on WEBGPU stuff, if you'd like to introduce yourself.
+Yeah, so Wpmed has joined us as an intern to work on WebGPU stuff, if you'd like to introduce yourself.

 **Wpmed** [00:00:21]
 Yeah, sure.